-Crawfish (Palinurus elephas) are a species that is becoming more abundant around our coasts despite years of decline.
-If you see one please let us know!
+Crawfish (Palinurus elephas) are a species becoming more abundant around our coasts despite years of decline.
+If you see one, please let us know!
 We are very keen to monitor the return of this species that was over-fished in Cornish waters in the 1980s and is now making a welcome return.
-Please record location and details, fill in our form and email it to us!
+Please record the location and details, fill in our form and email it to us!

 Qualifications and experience

-- Be a trained diver qualified to the level of BSAC Sports diver, PADI Rescue diver or equivalent
+- Divers should be qualified to the level of BSAC Sports diver, PADI Rescue diver or equivalent.

-- Have recent experience of cold water diving including a minimum of 20 logged dives, 10 of which should be in the UK and 2 of which should be within the last 6 months.
+- Have recent experience in cold water diving, including a minimum of 20 logged dives, 10 of which should be in the UK and 2 of which should be within the last six months.

-- Have your own dive gear or able to rent dive gear which must be serviceable and within test date
+- Have your own dive gear or rent dive gear, which must be serviceable and within the test date.

 - Have a current diving medical or self-certification declaration

 - Have third-party liability diving insurance.